 I have friends who ski, but their families don’t.
 I also have friends who don’t ski and believe the idea of a cold-weather vacation is insane.
 To those friends, and all of you with similar situations and beliefs, I’d like to introduce you to Breckenridge, Colorado.

-Even if you’re not a fan of cold weather, there’s something magical about exploring this town, nestled under the peaks of the majestic Rocky Mountains, on a crisp day under the bright sunshine or softly falling snow.
+Even if you’re not a fan of cold weather, Breckenridge is magical in the winter.
+Nestled under the peaks of the majestic Rocky Mountains, the town gets an average of 300 days of sunshine each year!
+There are so many things to do on a crisp day under the bright sunshine or softly falling snow.

 Breckenridge is also an amazing summer destination.
-Here’s what makes Breckenridge more than the mountain.
+Here’s what makes Breckenridge more than the ski resort.

 The Town of Breckenridge

 Breckenridge is a real town, not a village created to serve the ski resort.
 Their quaint and energetic main street dates back to the gold rush of the mid-1800s.
 With an abundance of shops and restaurants, horse-drawn carriage rides, and regular entertainment and festivals (Ullr Fest, Mardi Gras, International Snow Sculpture Competition), you’ll love exploring.

 You could also learn about the history of Breckenridge with a tour from the Breck Heritage Alliance.
 I highly recommend the Breckenridge Haunted Tour.
 Ask for Trevor as your tour guide – he’s a paranormal investigator.
 With his personal experience stories and ghost-hunting tools, this was hands-down the best ghost tour I’ve ever experienced.
 I even had a creepy encounter of my own!